Data Analysis with AI

 Target audience

-This is a course aimed at 3rd (2nd?) year BA and MA students in any program with required background.
+This is a course aimed at college students in any program who already have the required background.
 Economics, Quantitative Social science, Political Science, Sociology, History.
 To be frank, all students shall learn data analysis and be comfortable using AI.

 But, anyone can use it with adequate background.